Olympics organizers near a decision to ban overseas spectators for Tokyo Games

 Bach said the IOC was standing by the side of the Japanese organizers.

 Hashimoto said a decision on limits for domestic spectators would be made by the end of April, in accordance with expert advice and government guidelines on spectators.
-Japan has allowed limited numbers of spectators to attend sports events through the pandemic, albeit with bans on cheering, clapping and drinking alcohol.
+Japan has allowed limited numbers of spectators to attend sporting events through the pandemic, albeit with bans on cheering, shouting, singing and drinking alcohol.

 The IOC issued its first “Playbook” for the Tokyo Games last month, indicating that participants will be tested before departure and on arrival, and be expected to avoid social interaction when possible and steer clear of public transport.
 Spectators will be allowed to clap but asked not to cheer or shout to avoid spreading virus particles.